kirakishin/gitlab-changelog-generator/README.md

 then execute it with this params :
 - url : gitlab url
 - token : gitlab private access token
-- destFile : markdown changelog generated file
+- destFile : changelog generated file path (relative path)
 - projectId : the number or the name of your project id

 example :